-Compassion in world farming brand and visual ID guidelines
+Compassion in World Farming brand and visual ID guidelines

 Welcome to the Compassion in World Farming Brand and Visual Identity Guidelines.